Local referendum: Direct democracy and its forms

 The proposal of the preparatory committee may be submitted if it is supported by the signatures of the municipality or a part of the municipality that has:

-A referendum is valid when the specified quorum of participation is met and a majority of those voting decides in favour of one of the options.
+A referendum is valid when the established quorum of participation is met and a majority of those voting decides in favour of one of the options.

 Specifically, the following conditions apply:

-1. A majority of participating voters voted in favour
+1. A majority of the participating voters voted in favour

 2. At least 25% of all eligible voters voted in favour